Neurology

 Carpal tunnel syndrome (CTS) occurs when the median nerve becomes squeezed at the wrist.
 This causes numbness and tingling in the arm and hand.
 The median nerve has nerve cells that run from the forearm into the palm of the hand.

-A neurosurgery doctor may present surgical and non-surgical options for treating CTS.
+Your doctor may present surgical and non-surgical options for treating CTS.

 Epilepsy